 Configuration File Type Description Main Profiles Main Profiles are the only type of Configuration Files which are being configured for the X-Tools Client and are being used in order to connect from the X-Tools Client to one or multiple X-Tools Servers .
 See point 6.3.
 Interface Profiles Interface Profiles are being used in order to connect the X-Tools Server to devices, e.g. via socket (UDP, TCP) or serial port interfaces.
 After devices have been connected, their measurement data can be acquired via Device Profiles.
 See point 6.6.
 Device Profiles Device Profiles are being used in order to configure the measurement data which shall be delivered by a certain device.
 See point 6.7 Device Setups Device Setups are being used in order to store temporary data which is needed for the configuration or execution of Device Profiles, like the address books of ION SIMATIC TDC T001 devices.
 They are not editable by the user and are written and read automatically by X-Tools .
 Monitoring Views Monitoring Views are being used in order to visualize any of the currently present (online and/or offline) data.
-See point 6.8 and 6.11.
+In addition, Monitoring Views can be configured to wait for trigger events and to create automatic reports.
+See point 6.8, 6.11 and 6.25.
 Analyzing Models Analyzing Models are being edited graphically and are being used in order to perform calculations which base on online and/or offline data.
 See point 6.13.
 Analyzing Scripts Analyzing Scripts are being edited textually and are being used in order to perform calculations which base on online and/or offline data.
 See point 6.14.
 User Functions User Functions are being edited graphically and are being used in order to encapsulate analysis tasks, in order to make analysis tasks re-usable and in order to protect the know-how onto which the analysis task bases.
 See point 6.15.
-Storage Profiles Storage Profiles are being used in order to store any of the currently present online data.
-See point 6.9.
+Storage Profiles Storage Profiles are being used in order to store any of the currently present (online or offline) data.
+See point 6.9 and 6.16.
 Loading Profiles Loading Profiles are being used in order to pre-configure which offline data shall be loaded out of the possibly massive amount of present offline data.
 See point 6.10.